The City of Puerto Madryn

 , declared World Natural Heritage in 1999.

 In the summer, its shores also lure those who enjoy sunbathing.
-The bathing resorts have the entire necessary infrastructure to practice numerous nautical activities, such as windsurfing and, of course, SCUBA diving.
+The bathing resorts in Madryn have the entire necessary infrastructure to practice numerous nautical activities, such as windsurfing and, of course, SCUBA diving.

 Its particular geographical location causes rainfalls to be scarce in this area all year round.
 Annual average temperature is about 14º C, with maximum 35º C in the summer and dropping to 5º C in the winter.